399Hong/HomePage/README.md

         - Java

 ## Javascript
 1. A **Digital Dashboard** that dynamically consumes data from a web API and generates visual representation relating to the COVID-19 pandemic.
+This can be found [here](https://github.com/399Hong/DigitalDashboard).
     - Development Technologies
         - SVG
         - HTML
         - CSS
         - Javascript

 2. A single page **online store** website with multiple logical sections that communicates with serveral endpoints.
+This can be found [here](https://github.com/399Hong/OnlineStore).
     - Development Technologies
         - HTML
         - CSS